ESRL Global Systems Division

 The analysis and discussion are orchestrated by a lead briefer, with support from a workstation operator (driver).
 Briefers and drivers come mainly from the staff at GSD, but also from other groups within the NOAA Labs at the DSRC.
 We welcome new briefers and drivers.
 Please contact Ed Szoke (303-497-7395 – email@example.com ) for further information.

-Check out the Daily Weather Briefing Homepage for the latest weather briefing calendar, as well as other links to recent weather highlights going back to 2001.
-Note that the briefing is held even if the is no scheduled briefer for that day.
+Check out the Daily Weather Briefing Homepage for links to recent weather highlights going back to 2001.

 We hope to see you all at the GSD daily weather briefing.